How to Lose Your Job by Supporting Palestine [UNLOCKED]

 And so I was like, thanks for nothing.

-you know, also like I was president of the Student Bar Association and then I was told that I could no longer hold that position by an administrator, even though I was elected by students.
+And then I think like, you know, also like I was president of the Student Bar Association and then I was told that I could no longer hold that position by an administrator, even though I was elected by students.

-And then to kind of, in my opinion, cover their tracks, they made sure to facilitate a no confidence vote that the students petitioned for in very suspect ways.
+And then to kind of, in my opinion, cover their tracks, they made sure to facilitate a no confidence vote that the students petitioned for.

+in very suspect ways.
 And then I was voted out officially in November.

 I was supposed to take the MPRE, which is like this professional responsibility exam because I'm in professional responsibility right now.

 And because of everything going on, I couldn't study, I couldn't do anything.
+And so I just canceled my MPRE exam.

 So it's just, it's had a lot of effects in ways that I didn't realize it would.

-And I think it's because it's like a constant fight with other students on this campus who engage in this kind of like harassment campaigning where it's not just like they tell like them and two of their friends, like, go bother this person on social media.
+with other students on this campus who engage in this kind of like harassment campaigning where it's not just like they tell like them and two of their friends, like go bother this person on social media.

-It's like they amass like hundreds of people to comment on your posts or to send DMs to your Instagram account.
+It's like they amass like hundreds of people

+to comment on your posts or to send DMs to your Instagram account.
 Cause that was a whole other thing.

 Like I went on private before I was ready to come public.

-And then as soon as I came off private, it was like, we're ready for you.
+And then as soon as I came off private, it was like.
+We're ready for you.

+And it continues to happen.
 Like just yesterday, I was in an exam for four hours.

 I got out of my exam and I opened Instagram and I had like 10 DMs.
+And I was like, where did these come from?

 And then I found out through Google Alerts that someone had tweeted my Al Jazeera interview and said that I was pledging my allegiance to Hamas.

 And so then I got a bunch of DMs, just hateful stuff.
+Do you regret pledging your allegiance to Hamas on Al Jazeera?

 I just want to say I haven't cleared either of these statements with Peter and Rhiannon, but I believe the position of the podcast is that ACAB includes everyone who snitched on Rena.

-Hell yeah, right.
+Hell yeah, that's right.

-Also, that snitches get stitches.
+Also that snitches get stitches.

 It's true.

+Rina, I have a question for you.
 Has NYU offered, even in like a sort of backhanded way, any sort of support for the harassment that you've received?

 Has there been any sort of like, hey, we have resources or anything along those lines?
+Yeah, so two things.

 I think it's interesting because the law school and NYU, they're supposed to be one entity, but they're really kind of two separate entities, at least in the way that my issues have been addressed.